younesveisi1374/todo_app/README.md

 ## Installation
 1. First, make sure that MYSQL is installed on your system.
-2. Then install the MySQL Shell for VS Code plugin in the vscode program and connect to Data Beast.
+2. Then install the MySQL Shell for VS Code plugin in the vscode program and connect to Data Base.
 3. To create the database, you must enter the following command:
 ```
 CREATE DATABASE todo_app